CheesecakeLabs/AndroidNotifiCrashLib/README.md

 ```

+## Edited for NotifiCrash

+by Marko Arsić (@marsicdev)

 ## Credits

-This is refactored and optimised [Sentry for Android]() Library.
+This is refactored and optimised [Sentry for Android](https://github.com/joshdholtz/Sentry-Android) library.
+Credits for most of the code goes to @joshdholtz

 ## License

 NotifiBug is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/CheesecakeLabs/AndroidNotifiBug/blob/master/LICENSE) file for more info.